A novel understanding of the role of plasma-molecular kinetics on divertor power exhaust: Discussion

 The estimated total power losses from plasma-molecular collisions in both divertors, according to this estimate, are significant for the Super-X divertor and increase as the core density is increased due to: 1) a movement of the ionisation front further upstream; 2) increase in divertor neutral pressure; 3) increase in rotational temperature observed.\\

 To apply this for MAST-U SXD discharge 48358 (see figure \ref{fig:Power_transfer}), we utilise our rotational temperature and neutral pressure divertor measurements.
-The approximate variation of $L_{pol}$ with $f_{GW}$ in a MAST-U beam-heated density ramp is taken from \cite{KV-ne-Te-Lpol} and we find a range $L_{pol}\approx 36-52\,\si{cm}$ corresponding to $f_{GW}\approx 0.30-0.46$.\\
+The approximate variation of $L_{pol}$ with $f_{GW}$ in a MAST-U beam-heated density ramp is taken from \cite{KV-ne-Te-Lpol} (a repeat discharge of 48358) and we find a range $L_{pol}\approx 36-52\,\si{cm}$ corresponding to $f_{GW}\approx 0.30-0.46$.\\

 To calculate $v_{eff}$: